arg387/vscode-json/README.md

   - [x] General comment styles have been set to italic and bold with a specific foreground color.
   - [x] Source code elements (Java, CSS, JS, C, C++, HTML, Python) have been styled to be italic.
   - [x] Punctuation definitions within comments have been set to a bold font style with a distinct foreground color.

+# some extension settings are edited here
+  - [x] Custom CSS and JS loader
+  - [x] Dracula theme official
+  - [x] live server
+  - [x] CodeSnap

+# How to use
+Download the whole file from repository first.
+First copy the code of `settings.json` file .
+Open vscode and press `Ctrl+Shift+P` on Windows/Linux or `Cmd+Shift+P` on macOS.
+Type `Preferences:
+Open User Settings(JSON)` and press enter.
+Now paste the codes there and save it.
+Install Custom CSS and JS loader from extension market.
+Now add the file location of the vscode_style folder in the `settings.json` file.
+Then, again press press `Ctrl+Shift+P` on Windows/Linux or `Cmd+Shift+P` on macOS and type `Enable Custom CSS and JS` .
+After that press enter.
+Now all the changes will be reflected unless you make a problem in file location.